Timesys Getting Started Guide for TI/Logic PD Zoom DM3730 Torpedo

 nfs-kernel-server portmap

-# apt-get install xinetd tftp tftpd dhcp3-server \
+# apt-get install xinetd tftp tftpd dhcp3-server \NOTE: Older versions of Ubuntu use nfs-common and nfs-user-server in place of nfs-kernel-server

 nfs-kernel-server portmap